krakenjs/zoid/README.md

 - **Is this different to [react-frame-component](https://github.com/ryanseddon/react-frame-component)?**

-  Yes. `react-frame-component` allows you to render html into a sandboxed iframe on the same domain. `xcomponent` is geared around sharing functionality from one domain to another, in a cross-domain iframe.
+  Yes. `react-frame-component` allows you to render html into a sandboxed iframe on the same domain. `zoid` is geared around sharing functionality from one domain to another, in a cross-domain iframe.

 ## Browser Support